aesara-devs/aesara/doc/extending/unittest.rst

 makeTester and makeBroadcastTester
 ==================================

-Most Op unittests perform the same function.
-All such tests must verify that the op generates the proper output, that the gradient is valid, that the Op fails in known/expected ways.
+Most :class:`Op` unittests perform the same function.
+All such tests must verify that the :class:`Op` generates the proper output, that the gradient is valid, that the :class:`Op` fails in known/expected ways.
 Because so much of this is common, two helper functions exists to make your lives easier:
-``makeTester`` and ``makeBroadcastTester`` (defined in module ``tests.tensor.utils``).
+:func:`makeTester` and :func:`makeBroadcastTester` (defined in module
+:mod:`tests.tensor.utils`).

-Here is an example of ``makeTester`` generating testcases for the Dot product op:
+Here is an example of ``makeTester`` generating testcases for the dot product :class:`Op`:

 .. testcode::